araobp/stm32-mcu/STM32L476-Nucleo-64/MEMSMIC/README.md

 https://github.com/araobp/NUCLEO-L476RG_DFSDM_PDM-Mic

-Note: The project above has been converted from SW4STM32 into TrueSTUDIO project.
+Note: The project above has been converted from SW4STM32 into TrueSTUDIO project, and I have also modified the pinout on CubeMX for the expansion board.

 ## References